UC-Psychology/grad-student-wiki/docs/topics/index.md

         - Work by Jon Matthis and colleagues demonstrates that the movement of the eye through space generates a signal that could be used by the locomotor system to predict the future state of the body.
 They refer to this as the `momentum vector`.
     - Can we design an experiment that tests whether perturbing the momentum vector would have an influence on locomotor control, contrary to the prediction made by Warren & Hannon 1990, but in line with the prediction made by the "rich retinotopy view" (as I'm now calling it)?

+> the bigger question in #1 is the interest to investigate the relationship between retinal stimulation and full-body motor control (locomotor, or otherwise).

 2. How does personal identity map to the spaces in which we inhabit?
     - Generally speaking, I want to work towards developing a theory of Ecological Personal Identity.
         - I've been thinking about this idea since I was an undergraduate; I think I wrote a paper titled something cute like "Me, Myself, and the Living Room Furniture" /grimacing/.